VA FileMan V. 22.2 Programmer Manual Banner

 FLAGS

 (Optional) Flags to control processing.
-If none of the text-type flags (E, H or M) is entered, the routine behaves as if E were entered.
-If no flags are entered, it behaves as if FLAGS contained WE.
+If none of the text-type flags (E, H, or M) is entered, the routine behaves as if E were entered.
+If no flags are entered, it behaves as if the flags contained WE.
 The possible values are:

 A Local Array specified by the second parameter receives the text.